Research Lab Administrator's Handbook

 After you are authenticated to the maillist app, you may work on the specific maillist - the lab's official maillist.

-- please add the new users as they come (no the alias!)
+- please add the new users as they come (no alias of any kind)

 - please remove the old users as they depart